 - Place your feet firmly on the ground, shoulder width apart.

 - Relax your arms at your side.

-Researchers at the University of British Columbia found that when athletes win a race, the more expansive their body language and when athletes lose a race, the more defeated their body language.
+A study by researchers Jessica L. Tracy and David Matsumoto found that when athletes win a race, the more expansive their body language and when athletes lose a race, the more defeated their body language.
 Want to look like a winner?
 Roll your shoulders back, firmly plant your feet, open your chest, and keep your head up.
 The more confident your body looks, the more confident you will be perceived as.
 This is called high body power—taking up space with your body.